 TMH vs. VCR

 TMH (Toyota Motor Corporation ADRhedged) and VCR (Vanguard Consumer Discretionary ETF) are both Consumer Discretionary Equities funds - TMH tracks the Toyota Motor Corporation Local Shares Total Return while VCR tracks the MSCI US Investable Market Consumer Discretionary 25/50 Index.
 Both are passively managed.
-Their correlation of 0.88 suggests significant overlap in exposure.
+A 0.65 correlation means they provide meaningful diversification when combined.
 TMH charges 0.19%/yr vs 0.10%/yr for VCR.

 Performance